1g4-mirror/pv/docs/pv.1.md

 # DATA TRANSFER MODIFIERS

+**-o FILE, \--output FILE**

+:   Write data to *FILE* rather than standard output.
+If the file
+    already exists, it will be overwritten from the start, but not truncated.

 **-L RATE, \--rate-limit RATE**

 :   Limit the transfer to a maximum of *RATE* bytes per second.
 A suffix